-- End users will not know of the existence of the responsive website unless they manually type in the URL and append it with /digital.
-Search engines will not add /digital links to their indexes because the responsive website URLs have not yet been added to the Sitemap for your site.
+- End users will not know of the existence of the responsive website unless they manually put in the URL with /digital.
+Search engines will not add /digital links to their indexes, because the responsive website URLs have not been added to your site’s sitemap.

 Note: You can continue to work with the Project Client and your collections while conversion to the responsive site is taking place.